Gary Ballance: 2016 and 2017

-Debut for Zimbabwe and return to international cricket in 2022-23 season
+Debut for Zimbabwe and return to international cricket

-In December 2022, he signed a two-year deal with Zimbabwe Cricket which would make him elgible for national selections and will also play in domestic level competitions in Zimbabwe.
+In December 2022, he signed a two-year deal with Zimbabwe Cricket which would make him eligible for national selections and will also play in domestic level competitions in Zimbabwe.

 Zimbabwe Cricket confirmed that Ballance had transferred allegiance following a period of ineligibility, and would represent Zimbabwe from 2022 onwards.
 Ballance's Zimbabwe senior debut was against a touring Ireland team in January 2023.
 He is set to make his full fledged T20I debut representing Zimbabwe as he had never played a T20 International match in England colours.
 The series against Ireland was a mark of his return to international cricket since the infamous Yorkshire racism scandal.
-He made his T20I debut on January 12, and played his first ODI in Zimbabwe colours on January 18.
+He made his T20I debut on 12 January, and played his first ODI in Zimbabwe colours on 18 January.

-In February, Ballance played his first Test match for Zimbabwe, against the West Indies in Bulawayo.
+On 4 February 2023, Ballance played his first Test match for Zimbabwe, against the West Indies in Bulawayo, after previously playing 23 Tests for England, becoming the 17th cricketer to represent two international teams in Tests.
 He scored a century in the match, making him the second person to score a Test match century for two different countries, after Kepler Wessels.

+Retirement

+In April 2023, Ballance retired from all forms of professional cricket.